pujols/OSU_CSE_5524_2025SP/HW_1_programming_set/HW_1_programming/Readme.md

 In this homework, you will implement a simplified version of the simple version system introduced in Lectures 2 and 3 (textbook, chapter 2).
 Specifically, your code will output several maps, including the 3D Y and 3D Z maps.

-* Specifically, you are given the following gray-scale image (a 2D matrix) captured by parallel projection.
+* Specifically, you are given the following gray-scale image (a 2D matrix) captured by parallel projection with a viewing angle of 1/8 x pi.
 White color means a pixel value of 1; Gray color means a pixel value of 0.5; black color means a pixel value of 0.0.

 ![Alt text](https://github.com/pujols/OSU_CSE_5524_2025SP/blob/main/HW_1_programming_set/HW_1_programming/for_display/I.png)

-* In Question 2, you will play with the MNIST dataset (digit data).
+* Your goal is to know the

 ![Alt text](https://github.com/pujols/OSU_CSE_5523_2024AU/blob/main/HW_1_programming_set/HW_1_programming/for_display/Digits.png)